langchain-ai/langsmith-cookbook/README.md

 Managing multiple versions of LLM components can be tough.
 The [LangChain Hub](https://smith.langchain.com/hub) provides tools to keep everything organized.
 The following walkthroughs relate how to incporate it in your workflows.
 For more information, please consult the [docs](https://docs.smith.langchain.com/category/hub).

 - The [RetrievalQA Chain](./hub-examples/retrieval-qa-chain/retrieval-qa.ipynb) notebook shows how to version prompts for retrieval QA chain.
+- The [Runnable PromptTemplate](./hub-examples/runnable-prompt/edit-in-playground.ipynb) notebook explains how to save prompts to the hub directly from the playground.
+It also reviews how to use these prompts in runnable chains.

 ## Exporting data for fine-tuning